-Care Providers vary significantly in size, the large organisations have needed to focus mainly on Social Service Clients to gain the volume they need to survive.
-As Councils have become more aggressive regarding contractual terms, often including penalties for not accepting new care packages or failing to start them within short time frames, the large providers have by necessity had to focus resources around Social Services.
-Small independent providers may be “approved” by the Council but usually have a different form of contract, where the Care Provider remains in control and can decline Care Packages from the Council without penalty.
-This is where 1 to 1 Care are currently positioned albeit the majority of the care we provide is supporting private clients.
+Care providers vary significantly in size, the large organisations have needed to focus mainly on Social Service clients to gain the volume they need to survive.
+As councils have become more aggressive regarding contractual terms, often including penalties for not accepting new care packages or failing to start them within short time frames, the large providers have by necessity had to focus resources on Social Services.
+Small independent providers may be ‘approved’ by the council but usually have a different form of contract, where the care provider remains in control and can decline care packages from the council without penalty.
+This is where 1 to 1 Care are currently positioned albeit the majority of the home care we provide, is supporting private clients.

-The Care Sector has regularly received poor media coverage, usually totally justified in the specific highlighted examples, however it needs to be taken in context of the size of the sector.
-Every sector has bad apples, but many sectors can deal with them “behind closed doors”, how many large corporations do you trust these days and how many have you had bad experiences with?
+The care sector has regularly received poor media coverage, usually totally justified in the specific highlighted examples, however it needs to be taken in context of the size of the sector.
+Every sector has bad apples, but many sectors can deal with them ‘behind closed doors’.
+How many large corporations do you trust these days, and how many have you had bad experiences with?
 The programs that expose bad care, often show truly awful examples, but these are a long way from the normal, they are exceptions.
 This could be down to poor quality individual carers and/or poorly managed and poorly operated Care Agencies.
-The vast majority of poor and substandard care is provided to Social Services clients, which has a correlation to the chronic under funding in the sector, despite what politicians would have you believe.
+Most of the poor and substandard care is provided to Social Services clients, which has a correlation to the chronic under funding in the sector, despite what politicians would have you believe.

 The criteria for qualifying for Social Care continues to get more and more onerous.
 To qualify for Social Services care two separate assessments will be undertaken by Social Services.